gorgilazarev3/CinemaProject-CI-CD/README.md

-# CinemaProject - Homework application for Integrated Systems 2023 - Gorgi Lazarev 201042
+# CinemaProject - Homework application for Integrated Systems 2023 - Gorgi Lazarev 201042, with additional Continouous Integration and Delivery

 In the application, there is a registered Admin user with data:
 - Username: admin@admin.com